njgibbon/sek/README.md

 # Overview
 Sek scans live Cloud Resources and looks for Security-related misconfiguration.

-Sek is intended for immediate fast security feedback when working with a Cloud Service.
+Sek is intended for immediate fast security feedback when working with a Cloud Resource.
 Simplifying complex Spot Checks and providing Continuous Compliance / Testing via Automated Pipelines.

-Comprehensive Audit Capabilities and Integrations will come next.
-See [roadmap.md](roadmap.md).

 Intitially the focus is only on the Cloud Resource components of AWS EKS.